 A condition which, if not immediately in receipt of medical treatment, has a high likelihood of causing death or causing major irreversible bodily harm (including, for example, loss of arm, leg, hand or foot; loss of sight or hearing; paralysis, or loss of brain function).
 The following are key signs and symptoms of Life-Threatening Emergencies: respiratory distress or cessation of breathing; severe chest pains; shock; uncontrolled bleeding; choking; poisoning; prolonged unconsciousness; severe burns; any complaint or observation which indicates head or spinal cord injury.
 The following are examples of Life-Altering Emergencies: broken bones; visible bones; or dismemberment.

-How does a OneShare Health Program share in Urgent Care Visits versus an Emergency Visit?
+How does a OneShare Health Program share in Urgent Care vs Emergency Room?

 With the Classic and Complete OneShare Health Programs, Urgent Care is more affordable than an Emergency Room Visit.
 Please note, Urgent Care is not available on the OneShare Health Catastrophic Program.
-Additionally, the ISA* and Sharing Maximum** amounts vary on select Tiers of the Classic and Complete Programs***.
+Additionally, the ISA4 and Sharing Maximum5 amounts vary on select Tiers of the Classic and Complete Programs6.
 For example:

 |Urgent Care||In/Out-of-Network: 2 Per Program Year; $20 Visit Fee per Visit|